verifyica-team/pipeliner/README.md

 **NOTES**

-- For scoped properties, a unique `id` is required
+- For scoped properties, a unique `id` is required for each pipeline, jobs, and steps

 - An `id` must match the regular expression `^[a-zA-Z_][a-zA-Z0-9_-]*$`